DC0708/dchawla-portfolio/project.md

 Build visualizations to signify how important these metrics are and how they cover the ride quality aspect.
 And finally present using a story of a person wanting to take a ride, and if the user takes the ride the ride covers all the ride quality metrics, the end user is bound to have a great and a happy experience.

+## Part 2

+After going through lots of discussion and thinking, and to make sure to concentrate on a particular cause and not deviate a lot so that the user understands the story related to taking a ride.
+It was decided to pursue the following story or steps in order to make aware of a common person of the the incidents created due to bad quality of rides by uber and lyft.

+1. Present the current situation detailing how big the current business of uber and ride is!
+2. Understanding via a survey amongst the regular cab riders, the most important concerns related to cab rides.
+3. List out the topmost complaints faced by uber and lyft.
+4. List out the assaults and the different type of incidents that have happened at uber and lyft over the previous years.
+5. The third and fourth point above narrows it down that the main problem faced is that the uber and lyft don't do a comprehensive background check while hiring a driver and anyone can easily become one.
+This results to different type of assaults where cab riders aren't safe.
+Thus, it narrows down to signing a petition for uber and lyft to be more cautious while hiring a driver.

+The basic wireframe story built via [Balsamiq] (https://balsamiq.cloud) is shown below :

+(images/1.png)
+(images/2.png)
+(images/3.png)
+(images/4.png)
+(images/5.png)